Call Sales +44 808 164 2563

 Candidate-facing technology often gets the most attention.
 Examples include snazzy career sites, interactive recruiting chatbots, and customizable offer letters.
 In a way it makes sense – these products and features have the most direct and obvious impact on an employer’s ability to source and engage candidates.

 But don’t overlook your applicant tracking software (ATS) to fill the same role.
-The humble ATS may not generate the same sort of buzz as text engagement software, but that doesn’t mean it’s any less capable.
+The humble ATS may not generate the same sort of buzz as text recruiting software, but that doesn’t mean it’s any less capable.
 In fact, your ATS plays one of the most significant roles in attracting and hiring talent – if you tap into its full potential.

 Here are three ways you can hack your ATS to attract and hire talent.